PrivateAIM/documentation/src/guide/user/analysis.md

 Prerequisites
 Before creating a new analysis, ensure that at least one proposal has been created within your organization.
 If not, create a proposal first [here](./project).

-This guide serves as an MVP (Minimum Viable Product) and “Hello World” example for developers testing the FLAME platform.
-It is intended for basic functionality testing and initial exploration.
-A more comprehensive and detailed guide will be available soon, covering all aspects of the platform in depth.
 :::

 ## Creating an Analysis